MicroEJ/docs/GettingStarted/gettingStartedIMX93.rst

 .. note::

-   If you are using an IDE other than IntelliJ IDEA, please have a look at :ref:`sdk_6_import_project` section.
+   If you are using another IDE than IntelliJ IDEA, please have a look at :ref:`sdk_6_import_project` section.

 * If you are in the Welcome Screen, click on the :guilabel:`Open` button.
 Otherwise, click either on :guilabel:`File` > :guilabel:`Open...` or on :guilabel:`File` > :guilabel:`New` > :guilabel:`Project From Existing Sources...`.